emryscass/cookbook/README.md

 Projects included:

-- English to Pyg Latin
+- English to Pyg Latin (very basic only interpreting one word)

 - Fibonacci sequence as a generator